 I am a writer, researcher and activist who facilitates rural community wellbeing.
 My background is diverse as a scientist, analyst, outdoor educator, trainer, project and change manager and facilitator.
 I’ve worked in life sciences, the oil industry, financial services, and the third and public sectors.

 Since June 2014, I have been working independently as a transdisciplinary researcher and activist on a variety of projects – in my own community, with Lateral North and recently as part of the u.lab and CAMINA communities and the Scottish Rural Parliament.
-I am a Community Councillor, and a charitable trustee for Buchlyvie Community Association.
-In 2017 I became a Director of the Centre for Human Ecology (CHE); the relaunch of CHE and the development of human ecology within society and my own practice is the current focus of my work.
+I am a Community Councillor for my village in rural Scotland.
+In 2017 I became a Director of the Centre for Human Ecology (CHE); the relaunch of CHE, co-operative education and the development of human ecology within society and my own practice is the current focus of my work.

 - BA Biochemistry (University of Oxford)